Forging the path to cleantech

 in Italy

-We empower a net zero future of sustainable growth through innovation and policy collaboration.
+We empower a future of sustainable growth and competitiveness through innovation and policy collaboration.

 OUR MISSION

-The initiative is committed to accelerating the development and deployment of cutting-edge climate technologies in Italy by:
+The initiative is committed to accelerating the development, demonstration and deployment of cutting-edge clean technologies in Italy by:

 Priority cleantech sectors